Katakana: History

 Official documents of the Empire of Japan were written exclusively with kyūjitai and katakana.

 Obsolete kana

 Variant forms

 Katakana have variant forms.
 For example, (ネ) and (ヰ).
-However, katakana's variant forms are fewer than hiragana's ones.
+However, katakana's variant forms are fewer than hiragana's.
 Katakana's choices of man'yōgana segments had stabilized early on and established – with few exceptions – an unambiguous phonemic orthography (one symbol per sound) long before the 1900 script regularization.